mozilla/addons-code-manager/README.md

 Note: for this project, we use a node server (see `server/server.js`).

+### `yarn dev`

+This runs the app in the development mode, with the [-dev AMO API](https://addons-server.readthedocs.io/).

+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The page will reload if you make edits.
+You will also see any lint errors in the console.

 ### `yarn eject`

 This runs the [eject](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) command.
 Hopefully we won't ever need this 😭